Terms and Conditions

 4.3 Money paid to a travel agent for a Holiday is held by the agent on trust for FOCL, whether or not that travel agent is acting as your agent or as agent for FOCL.
 Payment of any money to a travel agent or other third party, even if an agent of FOCL, does not constitute acceptance of a Booking by FOCL.

-4.5 FOCL cannot accept American Express cards, Electron cards, Thomas Cook Travellers’ Cheques or pre-funded cards for any transaction.
+4.5 FOCL cannot accept American Express cards, Electron cards, Travellers’ Cheques or pre-funded cards for any transaction.

-4.6 The full Price is payable at the time of the Booking for all Special Offers, unless other terms expressly apply.
+4.6 The full Price is payable at the time of the Booking for all Special Offers, including Saver Fares, unless other terms expressly apply.

 4.7 For Fly-Cruises, 100% of the cost of the flight element of the Holiday will be payable at the time the Booking is made.
 Where the cost of the flight is subject to an increase from the price at the time of booking (for example where a Passenger elects to fly from an airport other than the airport advertised with the Fly-Cruise) such increase in price will be payable by the Passenger immediately on demand.